ghareeb96/Netflix/README.md

 # Netflix
-This is a clone of Netflix landing page
+A Clone of Netflix Landing page
+Technologies used (Html, Css, Js, Jquery)